konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

 # Layer types

-Before answering the question what are logical layers, we should first consider what kind of layers we have in the context of a map.
+Before answering the question what logical layers are, we should at first consider what kind of layers we have in the context of a map.

 ## Map Style Layers